LijunChang/Graph_Edit_Distance/README.md

 ```
 ./ged graph_q.txt graph_g.txt astar BMa 7
 ```
-Note that, the code is compiled on Debian Linux System.
-The fastest algorithm is astar + BMa
+Note that, the fastest algorithm is astar + BMa

 ## graph format
 t [starts a new graph, followed by two arbitrary strings]